perrette/bard/README.md

 The clipboard parsing capabilities are elaborate enough so that it can detect an URL, a file path or common HTML markup.
 If a file path is detected, the extension is checked for `.html`-ish and `.pdf`, and the data is extracted accordingly.
 Here we make good use of the most useful work on [readability](https://pypi.org/project/readability-lxml).
-In particular, this allows relatively easy reading out of webpages behind paywals, by right-clicking on "View Page Source" or similar options, select all text, copy and just proceed with bards' "Process Copied Text" or `--clipboard` options.
+In particular, this allows relatively easy reading out of webpages behind paywals, by right-clicking on "View Page Source" (or download the html file if the source doesn't contain the text), select all text, copy and just proceed with bards' "Process Copied Text" or `--clipboard` options.
 For other articles not protected by a paywall, copying the URL should suffice.

 You can resume the previous recording (the audio won't play right away in this case, but you can use the reader):